MrCCampbell/milestone-project-2/README.md

 - Git committed "Added deployment section to readme."
 - Added headings and future plans to readme.
 - Git committed "Added headings and future plans to readme."
+- Added tour of website to readme.
+- Git committed "Added tour of website to readme."